 He appears in the "Controversy" as a poet, as well, represented by eight poems, including this interesting passage in his "Views of the Oxford Colleges:" "At night the coal-smoke settling on the town / brought the small sky closer."
 Another reads: "...Christ's scorched shadow / sagging from the frost-crippled altar / where breath rimes the chalice with a touch /

 of cold humanity and snaps with such / frozen Amens that fingers smart and falter / in their chilled blessing over silent bread."
 Perhaps looking into Paris Leary might be an interesting projected for the ambitious-&-interested scholar.
 Since "A Controversy of Poets" is only in Fair-Poor condition, typically below our stringent condition-grading standards which themselves have made Third Mind Books a favorite of scholars, collectors, and enthusiasts worldwide, consider this unique anthology to be a complimentary tip-in we're delighted to offer beside Mike Evans' incredible Beat-&-Beyond Compendium.
+An extra handling fee will be added for shipping due to the weight of this item.
 Fine-Very Fine (1) / Fair-Poor (2).
 [Item #3867]